Co-Occurring Disorders and Addiction Treatment: What the Research Shows

 Related Blogs

 When these issues are treated separately, recovery often feels fragmented.
-But when rehab integrates mental health and addiction treatment, the path to long-term healing becomes clearer and more sustainable.
+But when rehab integrates mental health and addiction treatment together, the path to long-term healing becomes clearer and more sustainable.

 Understanding Co-Occurring Disorders